 - 24. This statement considers the provisions in subpart IE. Subpart IE applies to the tax losses of an amalgamated company, amalgamating company or non-amalgamating group company that arise before amalgamation. - 25.
-Different rules apply depending on whether the tax losses are losses of an amalgamating company, an amalgamated company or a group company that is not a party to the amalgamation.
+Different rules apply depending on whether the tax losses are losses of an amalgamating company, an amalgamated company or a non-amalgamating group company.
 For this reason, this statement considers the tax losses of amalgamating companies, amalgamated companies and non-amalgamating group companies separately.